-For those 65 years or older or if your are under 65 years old & suffer from a long term condition, have a BMI of 40 or over, are currently pregnant or work in the health and social care field, or you are a child aged 2 or 3 please contact the surgery to make an appointment for your flu vaccine.
+For those under 65 years old & suffer from a long term condition, have a BMI of 40 or over, are currently pregnant or work in the health and social care field, or you are a child aged 2 or 3 please contact the surgery to make an appointment for your flu vaccine.

 Data Protection law is changing and we want to keep you up to date with the steps the Practice is taking.
 On the 25th May the General Data Protection Regulation, known as GDPR, comes into effect.
 GDPR imposes additional obligations on organisations and gives you extra rights around how your data is used.
 We want you to know that we respect the information we hold on you and that we take the security of your information very seriously.
 We have recently published a new Privacy Notice to give you more information on the data we hold on you, what we do with that data, who we share your data with and your new rights under GDPR.
 Our updated Privacy Notice is available to view now.

 Patient Liaison Group

 Our next patient liaison group meeting will take place on Tuesday 3rd Julyat 7pm in the Health Centre.